DarraghLally/Graph_Theory_Project/overview.md

+## Introduction
+Welcome to my overview.md, here I will pitch the idea of this project to the reader.
+I am aiming for it to be a guide for incomming 3rd year student.
+This project was developed for our Graph Theory module.
+We are to create a python program that takes two inputs.

+## Run

+## Testing

+## Algorithm

 ## References
 I found plenty of useful information both online and through Ians video series on the project.
 I have broken the resources up into catogories in which they were used.